Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 Pick (Year)

-Rookie Receptions
+Rookie receptions

-Rookie Receiving TDs
+Rookie receiving TDs

 Demaryius Thomas (DEN)